BenjaminAlamu/backend-developer-test/README.md

 - Only the search API should be availble to the public.

 ## Authentication and Session Management
-1. Use redis as your session store.
-3. Authentication and Authorization for admin and user accounts should be done using `Bearer token` and `JWT`.
+1. Authentication and Authorization should be done using `Bearer token` and `JWT`.

 ## Tools/Stack

-- NodeJs (JavaScript or TypeScript)
+- Either of NodeJS or Laravel(Lumen)
-- MongoDB
+- MongoDB or MySQL
-- Redis
-- Docker
-- POSTMAN
-- Jest
-- Express

-## Tests

-Unit tests are a must, submissions without tests will be ignored.
+- Vue JS (No other front-end Framework is allowed)

 ## Submission